Alessandro-vecchi/rl-epidemic-control-networks/README.md

 ## 📦 Requirements

-Being jupyter notebooks, all the requirements are present on the first cells.
-If you encounter any error, check that the output cell is not specific to Kaggle/Colab, since training has been done on them mainly.
+Being Jupyter notebooks, all the requirements are present in the first cells.
+If you encounter any error, check that the output cell for TensorBoard is not specific to Kaggle/Colab, since training has been done on them mainly.